ForzaETH/race_stack/.docker_utils/README.md

 ```
 **Note**: You have to choose between the different available services in the compose file, i.e. choose between ´sim_x86´ and ´nuc´.

-Change the `image` attribute in the decontainer file correspondingly:
+Change the `image` attribute in the devcontainer file correspondingly:
 ```json
 //<race_stack_directory>/.devcontainer/devcontainer.json
 ...